 - It takes less than 1 hour to make the packed vegan breakfast cookies

-- If you are on the hunt for variety and new plant-based breakfast ideas, I suggest you start right here.
+- If you are on the hunt for variety and new plant-based breakfast ideas, I suggest you start right here with these vegan breakfast cookies.
 I mean who doesn’t want to eat cookies for breaky?!

 I wanted to create a cookie that could still be classified as a cookie but also have some healthy elements to it and not just be all sugar and butter.
 There is a lot of opportunity with these gluten-free breakfast cookies to add what nuts and seeds you want.
 I typically have pumpkin seeds, sunflower seeds and pecans on hand, so I went with those.
 With all the nuts, seeds and nut butter, these healthy vegan oatmeal cookies have become one of the yummiest high protein vegan snacks to have on hand.
 They don’t just have to be enjoyed at breakfast, they can be enjoyed all day long.